ntut-open-source-club/practical-tools-for-simple-design/.github/docs/CLionQuickStart/CLionQuickStart.md

    ![CMake_config.png](./CMake_config.png)
    A few adjustments are recommend:
-    * On the top of the window, The user may want to enable `Reload CMake project on editing CMakeLists.txt or other Cmake configuration files` as it would be convenient not having to manually reload after adding/removing source files.
+    * On the top of the window, The user may want to enable `Reload CMake project on editing CMakeLists.txt or other Cmake configuration files` for the convenience of automatically reloading after adding or removing source files."
-    * The user may want to add more cmake profiles(One may do so by pressing the `+` button or with hot key `Alt Insert`) for different toolchains or build type.
+    * The user may want to add more cmake profiles(One may do so by pressing the `+` button or with hot key `Alt Insert`) for different toolchains or build types.
 4. Build, run, and debug the project\
    After opening the project, CLion loads CMakeLists.txt(`cmake -B cmake-build-debug` or paths set).
     * ![build.png](./build.png): Build(`cmake --build $CMAKE_BUILD_PATH`, hot key:`Ctrl F9` by default)